ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 **RunAllMSXXXXTestCases.cmd**       |  Runs all MS-XXXX test cases.
 **RunMSXXXX\_SXX\_TCXX\_Name.cmd**  |  Runs a specific test case within the test suite.

-Test suite results, logs, and reporting
+Viewing the test suite results, logs, and reporting
 =====================================================================================================================================

 The test suites provide detailed reporting in a variety of formats that